We are able to assess and remove very involved cases of troubled wisdom teeth.

 For further information on the potential future risks to small jaws, visit our Ortho for Health page.

 The above X-ray is an example of what we are saying.
-This patient started out with a too small upper jaw but somehow the top jaw growth was not restricted by the top jaw and grew to the genetic potential.
+This patient started out with a too small upper jaw but somehow the lower jaw growth was not restricted by the top jaw and grew to the genetic potential.
 However, with the mismatch of the lower jaw to the upper jaw with the lower jaw bigger and not being able to fit into the top jaw, the patient developed a shift of the lower jaw to the left side (unilateral crossbite).
 The patient was treated orthodontically at another practice and the teeth were aligned without the alignment of the jaws.
 The patient had severe TMJ pain but the point we want to make is that the right-hand side where the lower jaw was not restricted the wisdom tooth developed and erupted normally.
 However, with the top jaw being smaller than genetic potential the resulted space problems caused the top wisdom teeth impaction.
 The shift of the jaw to the left and back resulted in the left TMJ jaw joint to curl forward due to the backward pressure and the change in the jaw length on the left side.
 This shorter jaw length on the left side resulted in the impaction of that side wisdom tooth.

 Most patients we see however have this situation on both sides of the jaw but because they have it both sides the cause can often be overlooked.
 That is why this case is so important to illustrate the problem.